 PALATINE, Ill.
-(WLS) -- A longtime debate over transgender access to school locker rooms was finally decided in favor of the transgender students by School District 211 Thursday night.
+(WLS) -- A longtime battle over over transgender access to school locker rooms within School District 211 is over.

-The four-year fight for equal access to locker rooms for transgender students finally ended in Fremd High School's cafeteria.
-The board voted 5-2 in favor of the motion.
+Despite the concerns of some students and parents, the four-year fight for equal access for transgender students ended Thursday night, when the board voted in favor the new motion.

 RELATED: North suburban school district to consider changing locker room policy for transgender students